 - To make a less potent drink, increase the amount of prosecco to 6 oz.

 This sparkling cocktail is best served immediately.
 Make sure you have lots of ice and chill the cherries and prosecco.
 Make your lemon twist garnishes, squeeze the lemons and chill the juice.
-Not sure how to make a lemon twist?
-Watch this short video for an easy lesson.
+Learn how to make a lemon twist.

 - 1 ½ ounces London dry gin, such as Tanqueray or Beefeaters